victoriajeniluc/Practice/Java/Java_notes.md

       - is accessible in the defining class
       - is accessble in other classes defined in the same package as the defining class ..
 BUT NOT DIFFERENT PACKAGE
     4. protected - SIGN: #
+      - only able to be accessible under inheritance ... not outside packages OR instances
+      - only accessible in the same package as the defining class

+    * final - abstract etc - non-access modifier in java

   * top level Java class can have two access modifier: public and default